BlazEr1: The eROSITA Blazar Catalog. Blazars and Blazar Candidates in the First eROSITA Survey: The BlazEr1 catalog results and discussion

-Infrared colors are commonly used to characterize different types of AGN \citep[e.g.,][their Fig.~9]{salvato:2018}.
-In the infrared color-color diagram (Fig.~\ref{fig:wise_cols}) blazars occupy a distinct region due to the non-thermal emission of the jet, which enables good distinction from thermal emitters \citep{massaro:2011,dabrusco:2012,massaro:2012,salvato:2018,demenezes:2019}.
-Most of the sources in BlazEr1 are contained within the WISE blazar strip, consistent with non-thermal emission and an extragalactic origin.
-This strip also covers the region usually occupied by QSOs and Seyfert galaxies, and extends towards spiral and elliptical galaxies.
+Infrared colors are commonly used to characterize different types of AGNs \citep[e.g.,][their Fig.~9]{salvato:2018}.
+In the infrared color-color diagram (Fig.~\ref{fig:wise_cols}), blazars occupy a distinct region due to the nonthermal emission of the jet, which enables good distinction from thermal emitters \citep[e.g.,][]{massaro:2011,dabrusco:2012,massaro:2012,massaro:2012a,massaro:2016a,salvato:2018,demenezes:2019}.
+Most of the sources in BlazEr1 are contained within the locus initially described by \citet{massaro:2011} to be associated with jet emission in the WISE color-color space displayed in Fig.~\ref{fig:wise_cols}.
+Using all WISE colors, the region containing $\gamma$-ray emitting blazars has been well characterized, establishing the WISE $\gamma$-ray strip \citep{dabrusco:2012,massaro:2012}.
+The initial location by \citet{massaro:2011}, which has not been formally characterized, is considered a projection of the higher dimensional WISE $\gamma$-ray strip \citep{massaro:2016a}.
+We therefore, find our blazars to be consistent with the initial location by \citet{massaro:2011} and the WISE $\gamma$-ray strip \citep{massaro:2016a}.
+This region in the color-color diagram also covers the region usually occupied by QSOs and Seyfert galaxies, and extends toward spiral and elliptical galaxies.
 Objects located far from this region are mostly blazar candidates of some kind, although sources associated with confirmed blazars are found in other parts of the color-color diagram as well.
 A high number of \textit{BCUCs} are found in the regions associated with starburst, spiral, and elliptical galaxies, as well as stars.
 The infrared colors also separate the \textit{BLL}s and \textit{FSRQ}s as they are found in different regions. \textit{BLL}s tend to have bluer colors than the \textit{FSRQ}s. \textit{BCU}s are found in similar loci as \textit{BLL}s and \textit{FSRQ}s.

-We can also combine the infrared data with optical and X-ray information.
-In Fig.~\ref{fig:mara_combiplotfin} we show four different photometric spaces, which can be used to distinguish between Galactic and extragalactic sources and see if objects exhibit similar properties as other AGN \citep{salvato:2022}.
+We were able to combine the infrared data with optical and X-ray information.
+In Fig.~\ref{fig:mara_combiplotfin} we show four different photometric spaces, which can be used to distinguish between Galactic and extragalactic sources and see if objects exhibit similar properties as other AGNs \citep{salvato:2022}.
 The (g$-$r)-(z$-$W1) color-color diagram is shown in Fig.~\ref{fig:mara_combiplotfin}a.
 Most BlazEr1 sources are above the dotted line and thus consistent with being extragalactic.
 There are many candidates, as well as a small number of confirmed sources below this line, hinting at a low level of contamination (see Sect.~\ref{subsec:contamination}).